ntop/ntopng/doc/src/faq.rst

 .. warning::

-   Some browser plugins that perform javascript blocking may interfere with the login.
+   Some browser plugins that perform JavaScript blocking may interfere with the login.
    Sometimes adding an exception for ntopng is not enough.
 Try to disable them before reporting an issue.